 - Astros superstar Alex Bregman is among those sticking with agent Brodie Scoffield, who recently left Legacy to start Tidal Sports Group, Heyman writes.
 The 24-year-old third baseman is coming off a tremendous season in which he hit .284/394/.532 (157 wRC+) with 31 home runs, more walks (96) than strikeouts (85) and 7.6 fWAR across 705 trips to the plate.
 Bregman’s in line to play his final pre-arb season in 2019.

-- Some manager-needy teams recently requested inwith Padres executive Moises Alou, but the 52-year-old spurned those overtures, Heyman reports.
+- Some manager-needy teams recently requested interviews with Padres executive Moises Alou, but the 52-year-old spurned those overtures, Heyman reports.
 Alou, a big league outfielder from 1990-2008, joined San Diego’s front office in 2015.
 He doesn’t have any managerial experience, though it does run in his family.
 His father, Felipe Alou, managed the Expos (1992-2001) and Giants (2003-06) to a combined 1,033-1,021 record, and he took home NL Manager of the Year honors during the strike-shortened ’94 season.